hungha11/reactive_rosbot3_rmit/README.md

 | --- | --- |
 | `odometry_reader.py` | Converts odometry into `/robot_pose` and `/robot_velocity`. |
 | `data_logger.py` | Logs state, distances, pose, velocity, and commands to CSV under `~/ros2_ws/logs`.
 Some subscribed topic names appear to match an older interface, so check them before using this logger with the current active pipeline. |

+## Why The Depth Camera Is A Virtual Scan And Not 3D Reasoning

+The depth_reader takes a thin band of pixels around the optical center and treats each column as one ray of a virtual laser scan.
+It does not project pixels into 3D, does not consult any TF transform, and does not classify pixels by height.

+This is the same algorithm used by the standard ROS `depthimage_to_laserscan` package.
+The reason it works robustly:

+- **Floor is excluded by image geometry, not by a height threshold.** With the band sitting at `cy +/- 20` rows and the OAK-D Pro intrinsics (`fy` around `618`, camera at ~0.22 m above floor), the floor first projects into the band only at distance `fy * h_cam / 20` which is around 6.8 m, well past the 3 m profile cap.
+The band literally cannot see the floor inside the configured range.
+- **No calibration of camera mounting is needed.** Only the camera's intrinsics matter, and those come from `/oak/stereo/camera_info` automatically.
+- **One real knob: band width.** Wider band catches shorter obstacles at closer range but starts including the floor at long range.
+Narrower band excludes the floor entirely but misses some short obstacles up close.
+The default of `+/- 20` rows is a safe starting point.

+What the camera does not do, on purpose:

+- No drop-off detection — unreliable from a single forward camera without ground-plane fitting.
+- No overhang detection above ~0.32 m — outside the robot's collision envelope in practice.
+- No semantic classification — the planner does not need to know what an obstacle is, only that it is there.

 ## The Reactive Model: Follow The Gap